bchainhub/dapp-sveltekit-boilerplate/README.md

 ## Connection to D1

-You can connect your application to Cloudflare D1 by setting the `D1_NAMESPACE` variable in the `.env` file.
-You can find the D1 namespace in the Cloudflare dashboard and bind it with your `D1_NAMESPACE` setup.
+You can connect your application to Cloudflare D1 by setting the `DB_NAME` variable in the `.env` file.
+You can find the D1 namespace in the Cloudflare dashboard and bind it with your `DB_NAME` setup.

 Make sure the `wrangler.toml` file is properly configured with the correct DB binding information.

 ## Connection to KV

-You can connect your application to Cloudflare KV by setting the `KV_NAMESPACE` variable in the `.env` file.
-You can find the KV namespace in the Cloudflare dashboard and bind it with your `KV_NAMESPACE` setup.
+You can connect your application to Cloudflare KV by setting the `KV_NAME` variable in the `.env` file.
+You can find the KV namespace in the Cloudflare dashboard and bind it with your `KV_NAME` setup.

 Make sure the `wrangler.toml` file is properly configured with the correct KV binding information.

 ## Connection to R2

-You can connect your application to Cloudflare R2 by setting the `R2_NAMESPACE` variable in the `.env` file or dashboard.
-You can find the R2 namespace in the Cloudflare dashboard and bind it with your `R2_NAMESPACE` setup.
+You can connect your application to Cloudflare R2 by setting the `R2_NAME` variable in the `.env` file or dashboard.
+You can find the R2 namespace in the Cloudflare dashboard and bind it with your `R2_NAME` setup.

 Make sure the `wrangler.toml` file is properly configured with the correct R2 binding information.